orfeotoolbox/OTB/PSC.md

     majority of all eligible voters indicating +1 is sufficient to pass it.
 Note that this is a majority of all committee members, not just those who actively vote.
--   Upon completion of discussion and voting the proposers should announce whether they are proceeding (proposal accepted) or are withdrawing their proposal (vetoed).
 -   The Chair adjudicates in cases of disputes about voting.

 A summary of discussions is published in a dedicated section of the wiki